strangetom/ingredient-parser/docs/source/guide/extending.rst

 The singularising of units is done using a predefined dict of singualr and plural forms of units, which will need to be updated for the target language.
 This list is in ``ingredient_parser._constants.py``.

 The normalising of numbers may be common across many languages.
 One key difference will be whether the target language uses decimal commas or decimal points.
-English uses decimal points, so the functions in :func:`PreProcessor.normalise <ingredient_parser.PreProcessor.normalise>` may need modifying (including the regular expressions they rely on) to correctly work with decimal commas.
+English uses decimal points, so the functions in :func:`PreProcessor.normalise <ingredient_parser.en.PreProcessor.normalise>` may need modifying (including the regular expressions they rely on) to correctly work with decimal commas.

 3. Extract features
 ~~~~~~~~~~~~~~~~~~~